a-yosua/machine-learning/README.md

 [Learning different items in images](../master/TensorFlow_Exercise_2.ipynb)

-From Django to call Amazon REST API to invoke Lambda function to predict cancer using the model endpoint deployed by SageMaker (will be available soon).
+From Django to call Amazon REST API to invoke Lambda function to predict cancer using the model endpoint deployed by SageMaker (http://34.227.49.154:8000/v1/api/predictirisflower/).

-From Django to call Django REST API to return the prediction of type of flower from a pre-trained model with Scikit Learn (will be available soon).
+From Django to call Django REST API to return the prediction of type of flower from a pre-trained model with Scikit Learn (http://34.227.49.154:8000/v1/api/predictbreastcancer/).